Biomedical Sciences, PhD Program Course Descriptions

 BP776 or 876.
 The Mammalian Ovary*.
 3 credits.
 Examination of the formation and cyclical changes within the mammalian ovary, with emphasis on the endocrine and paracrine factors which regulate adult ovarian function.

 BP895.
-Special Topics in Biomedical Sciences.
+Special Topics in Biomedical Sciences*.
 1-3 credits.
-Guided readings and discussions of current research topics.
+Guided readings and discussions of current research topics in a specialized area.
 Prerequisites: approval of instructor.

 BP898.
 Research.
 1-9 credits.
 Laboratory research leading to preparation of a Ph.D. dissertation.

 BP899.
 Dissertation.
 1-9 credits.
-Review of the literature, analysis of data and writing the Ph.D. dissertation.
+Review of the literature, written presentation of Ph.D. student’s research as the Ph.D. dissertation.